Renault F-Type engine: History

-In December 1982, the Renault Board proposed a new 1596 cc diesel engine with 55 PS for the Renault 9.
-Known as "F8M", the new engine was designed by engineer George Douin and his team and broke with tradition by featuring no removable cylinder liners, thanks to advances in metals technology that significantly slow the wear of rubbing mechanical parts.
-The new 4- cylinder unit adopted an overhead camshaft driven by a toothed belt that also controls the diesel injection pump.
+In December 1982, the Renault Board presented a new 1596 cc diesel engine with 55 PS for the Renault 9.
+Known as "F8M", the new engine was designed by engineer George Douin and his team and broke with tradition by not featuring removable cylinder liners, thanks to advances in metallurgy that significantly slowed the wear of rubbing mechanical parts.
+The new four-cylinder unit adopted an overhead camshaft driven by a toothed belt that also controls the diesel injection pump.
 A second belt rotates the alternator and water pump, while a vacuum pump located at the rear operates the brake servo.
 The cast iron block is topped by a light alloy cylinder head featuring Ricardo Comet prechambers.
 The engine is mounted transversely inclined rearwards 12°.
-A few months after the release of the Renault 9 Diesel, the Renault 11 was launched in April 1983, the diesel version being introduced in autumn 1983.
+In the autumn of 1983, the diesel was added to the new Renault 11 hatchback derivative.

 In the autumn of 1983, Renault launched the 1721 cc F2N petrol engine, using the block of the F8M.
 It has a diesel-type architecture, with combustion chambers integrated with the piston design.
 Since the petrol version does not require water channels in the block, a bigger bore was possible than in the smaller diesel version.
 It first appeared in twin carburettor form in the Renault 11 GTX, TXE, and the TXE Electronic with digital meter and speech synthesis.
-In February 1984, " F2N " was added to the Renault 9 GTX and TXE.
+In February 1984, the F2N was added to the Renault 9 GTX and TXE.
 This engine was called the B172 by Volvo.

 Thereafter, the F8M was also used in the Renault 5 Express (Rapid/Extra), and the Volvo 300 series.
 The F2N was installed in the Renault 21, Renault 5, Renault 19, Renault Clio, Volvo 340/360 and also the Volvo 400 series (where it was designated B18KP by Volvo).
 A version with a single-barrel carburetor was installed in some early Renault Trafic models and some R21, called the F1N.
 The 1721 cc petrol version was also built with multi-point fuel injection as the F3N.
-This was fitted to the U.S. versions of the Renault 9 and Renault 11 (Renault Alliance and Encore), as well as to GTE models of the Renault 5 and 11 sold in some countries such as Switzerland and Germany - as the old carburetted turbo Cléon-Fonte engines no longer met the pollution standards in these countries.
+This was fitted to the U.S. versions of the Renault 9 and Renault 11 (Renault Alliance and Encore), as well as to GTE models of the Renault 5 and 11 sold in some countries such as Switzerland and Germany — as the old carburetted turbo Cléon-Fonte engines no longer met the pollution standards in these countries.

 Volvo built turbocharged versions of the F2N with multipoint fuel injection (designated "B18FT"), installed in the Volvo 480 Turbo, the 440 Turbo Volvo and Volvo 460 Turbo.
 These engines are sought after to fit to Renault 5 GT Turbo, Renault 9 Turbo and Renault 11 Turbo.

 Production is centered on Renault's engine manufacturing facility at Cléon, near Rouen in Normandy.